Everything You Need To Know About Computer Encryption

 • Asymmetric encryption

-Typically, asymmetric encryption is preferred over symmetric encryption as it affords users a greater degree of small business IT security.
+Typically, asymmetric encryption is preferred over symmetric encryption as it affords users a greater degree of business IT security.

 Types of computer encryption